Sterniii3/drugdevelopR/README.md

-Utility based optimal phase II/III drug development planning.
+## drugdevelopR: Utility based optimal phase II/III drug development planning.

-## Installation

 Install the development version of the package directly from [GitHub](https://github.com/) with: